STYLISH. WELL-CRAFTED. SPIRITED.

 On the west bank, swing by the new cellar door at Stoney Rise Wine Company, and follow a quiet backroad to Swinging Gate Vineyard for relaxed tastings, a session at its day spa and glamping among the vines in Domescapes Tasmania's luxe eco-domes.

 Kane Naaraat and Pinkbike.com

-Feel the flow of Blue Derby, the exceptional mountain bike trails around the former tin-mining town of Derby.
+Feel the flow of Blue Derby, the exceptional network of mountain bike trails around the former tin-mining town of Derby.
 Or turn a ride into a journey along the North East Rail Trail out of Scottsdale.
 No bike?
 No problem.
 Hire one from Vertigo MTB, or simply embrace extremes at the Floating Sauna Lake Derby.
 Warm up in the wood-fired sauna, then brace for a lake plunge.

 Tee off at Barnbougle